DMKM1517/SmartCity/docs/pipeline.md

 3. Scoring

 ### Overview
 `ScoreData.py` is the master script  which scores all the tweets in the `twitter.tweets` table.
-Top 700 tweets are read based ontheir recent timestamp, followed by pre-procssing steps.
+Top 700 tweets are read based on their recent timestamp, followed by pre-procssing steps.
 The pickled model is loaded from disk to score the pre-processed data.

 ### Machine Learning
 All notbooks and scripts related to machine learning can be found in `SmartCity/DataScienceNotebook`.